Gallo language: Decline of Gallo

-Similar to speakers of other regional languages, Gallo speakers began to associate French as the language of intellectuals and social promotion, and Gallo as an impediment to their success.
+Similar to speakers of other regional languages, Gallo speakers began to perceive French as the language of intellectuals and social promotion, and Gallo as an impediment to their success.
 As a result, the rate of children learning the language has diminished, since parents struggle to see the benefit of Gallo in their children's future.

 Gallo and education

 Within recent history, the presence of Gallo has fluctuated in Brittany's school system.
 Shortly before World War II, the Regional Federation of Bretagne introduced the idea of rejuvenating Gallo's presences in schools.
 They were primarily motivated in increasing the linguistic competence of children.

-In 1982, Gallo was officially adopted as an optional subject in secondary schools in Brittany, even appearing on France's secondary school-exit exam, the Baccalaureat.
+In 1982, Gallo was officially adopted as an optional subject in secondary schools in Brittany, even appearing on France's secondary school-exit exam, the Baccalauréat.
 It took years for the Gallo language to actually be incorporated into the curriculum, but by the 1990s, the main focus of the curriculum was cultural awareness of the Gallo language and identity.
 However, in 2002, Gallo's optional-subject status in secondary schools was withdrawn.